-Back by popular demand, we are having optional breakout sessions during lunch on the second day of the meeting.
-These sessions will be moderated by experts in the field, and will include a short informative overview and time for discussion and questions.
-Each session will be limited to 30 participants, and will be filled on a first-come, first-served basis.
+Back by popular demand, we are having optional breakout sessions during lunch.
+These sessions will be moderated by experts in the field, and will include a short informative overview and time for discussion and questions.Breakout sessions have been expanded to both days of BBM so pay attention to which day the session occurs on.
+Each session will be limited to ~30 participants, and will be filled on a first-come, first-served basis.

 If you wish to attend, please sign up during registration on the registration form!

 Adaptive and innate responses provide bacteria with a variety of survival mechanisms in the face of antibiotic stress.
 Hear the latest on the frontiers of research on bacterial responses to antibiotics.

 Jon Clardy, Michael Laub

 Bacteria contain complex, elegant signaling networks that allow them to thrive in a variety of niches.
 Come hear a discussion of the molecular mechanisms of how bacteria interact with each other and their environment from leaders in the field.

 Lauren Fitch, Clarivate Analytics; Geoffrey Hannigan, Merck; Vincent Isabella, Synlogic; Brian Meehan, Kaleido Biosciences; Philip Strandwitz, Holobiome

 Explore a career in industry by hearing from professionals in biotech!
 Panelists will speak about their jobs, companies, and what you should do to be successful.

 Come discuss high-throughput techniques with experts in the fields of metabolomics, transposon sequencing, and microbiome profiling.